 Stow Clutter to Make Room

 Got kids?
 Small bins are a must.
 Fabric and woven bins are pretty and easy for little hands to handle.
 Small toys, games and even Legos can hide in plain sight.
 Try your best to keep the plastic bins out of the living room, or it can start to look like a warehouse in no time.
 You probably already have baskets that could work just fine and even will hold all those tiny pieces if you line them.

-Let it roll.
 Small spaces often have to serve many functions, so make it easy to change things up.
 Chose furniture with glides or wheels, or add them yourself.
-Make it easy to clear the center of the room for teeny tiny dance parties, or bring seating together for impromptu, game nights.
-This $5 fix can help you get so much more out of your small living room.
+Make it easy to clear the center of the room for teeny tiny dance parties, or bring seating together for impromptu game nights.
+This $12 caster fix can help you get so much more out of your small living room.